BYU-PRISM/Seeq/docs_src/source/pages/examples.md

 ### Transfer Function Model

-This model requieres more knowledge about the system identification and data selection.
-Otherwise it will end up with no solution for the problem or the identification process takes more time to run.
+This model requires more knowledge about system identification and data selection.
+Otherwise, it will end up with no solution for the problem or the identification process takes more time to run.

-1. Select MVs and CVs in the setup page.
+1. Select MVs and CVs on the setup page.

    - Manipulated variables:
      - Cooling water flow rate